JKutt/transformers_segmentation/courses/deepMag/report/document.md

 Example of a 3D noddyVerse model
 ```

 Noddy models contain mostly large structural geologic structures such as folds, faults, unconformity, dykes, intrusions.
 These models are ideally the scale of concern for the proposed algorthm. [](#noddy2d1) is an example of the complex structures within the collection of models.
-For each of these models the forward simulation can be computed. [](#noddysim1) shows the result of the model from [](#noddy2d1) with an assumed vertical field.
+For each of these models the forward simulation can be computed.

 ```{figure} ./figures/05-complex7noddy.png
 :name: noddy2d1